Relativistic recoil corrections of order \boldmath$m(Z\alpha)^6(m/M)$: Hydrogen-like atom and hydrogen molecular ion: Comparison with the state result and determination of

 That should be compared with the ground state result for the pure recoil correction \cite{Pachucki95}:

 This gives the value for the unknown coefficient $C_s = 4\ln{2}-3$, where the subscript $s$ stands for the coordinate cut-off regularization \cite{Korobov25}.
-In case of the dimensional regularization we get: $C_\epsilon = 4\ln{2}-9/2$, and then our expression (\ref{H_recoil})-(\ref{Erec-final}) exactly matches equation (D26) from \cite{YPP16}.
+In case of the dimensional regularization we get: $C_\epsilon = 4\ln{2}-9/2$, and then our expression (\ref{H_recoil}) and (\ref{Erec-final}) exactly match Eq.~(D26) from Ref.~\cite{YPP16}.